-Russell Fault The Russell fault is a subsurface, right lateral, strike-slip fault that is seven miles long and runs roughly parallel to the Russell Ranch oil field in the center of the basin.
-The Russell fault offsets the top of bedrock by as much as 1,500 feet (Nevins, 1982), and has had approximately 18 miles of right-lateral offset documented on the NW-striking Russell fault in the NW part of the Cuyama Valley have occurred between 23 and 4 million years (Ma) (USGS, 2013a).
+The Russell fault is a subsurface, right lateral, strike-slip fault that is seven miles long and runs roughly parallel to the Russell Ranch oil field through the western portion of the basin.

+The Russell fault offsets the top of bedrock by as much as 1,500 feet (Nevins, 1982), and has had approximately 18 miles of right-lateral offset documented on the NW-striking Russell fault in the NW part of the Cuyama Valley have occurred between 23 and 4 Ma (USGS, 2013a; Ellis, 1994).
 The fault is referred to as strike-slip by several authors, and normal fault by others, and is sometimes referred to as both strike slip and normal within the same document (USGS, 2013a).
 Water bearing units on the western (upthrown) side of the Russell fault are thinner than the water bearing units to the east of the Russell fault due to this uplift.
 Alluvium is generally limited to stream channels and the Cuyama River bed on the western side of the fault.

 The Russell fault has been analyzed by a number of authors who have come to differing conclusions regarding the fault's potential to be a barrier to groundwater flow.
+In 1989, Yeats stated that "the base of the Morales Formation is not cut by the fault" (Yeats et al., 1989).
+Using tectonic activity and decreasing offset of younger beds, Yeats concluded that the Vaqueros Formation is primarily impacted as it was deposited during the fault's most active period and that by the time the Morales Formation was deposited 19 million years later, activity on the fault had ceased (Yeats et al., 1989).
 The USGS in 2008 initially concluded that the fault was not a barrier to flow (USGS, 2013c).
-The USGS in 2013 studied the fault using interferometric synthetic-aperture radar (InSAR) data and concluded that the Russell fault did not appear to be acting as a barrier to groundwater flow (USGS, 2013a).
+The USGS in 2013 studied the fault using interferometric synthetic-aperture radar (InSAR) data and concluded that "the Russell fault did not appear to be acting as a barrier to groundwater flow" (USGS, 2013c).
 In 2015 the USGS identified the Russell fault as a barrier to flow and used it as a no flow boundary in the CUVHM model (USGS, 2015).
 Based on the conclusions of the USGS, Dudek stated that the fault has indicators that it obstructs groundwater flow due to truncation of older geologic formations and standing moisture near the fault and prepared a basin boundary modification request based on the conclusion that the fault is a barrier to flow (Dudek, 2016).
-In addition, Cleath-Harris determined that the fault is a barrier to flow and prepared a technical memorandum to document their study of the fault's behavior (Cleath-Harris, 2016).
-EKI reviewed the USGS's work in 2017 and concluded the fault potential to be a barrier is not understood, and recommended additional study to refine the fault's properties (EKI, 2017).
-Due to the lack of a consensus as to the impact of the Russell Fault on groundwater flow, we believe it is prudent to further evaluate the impacts of the fault on groundwater flow through additional monitoring, monitoring will be addressed in Section XX
+In addition, Cleath-Harris determined that the fault is a barrier to flow and prepared a technical memorandum to document their study of the fault's behavior (Cleath-Harris, 2018).
+In 2016, DWR denied a request for a basin boundary modification motivated by claims that the Russell Fault is a barrier to groundwater flow and divides groundwater in the central portion of the basin from groundwater in the west.
+DWR rejected the basin boundary modification request, citing a lack of hydrogeologic data that supported evidence of barrier.
+EKI reviewed the USGS's work in 2017 and concluded the fault potential to be a barrier is not understood and recommended additional study to refine the fault's properties (EKI, 2017).